willrinehart/broadband/README.md

 * [Broadband adoption and use analysis](https://github.com/willrinehart/broadband/blob/main/simple_analysis.md)

-#### Academic Research

-Michael Kotrous put all of his data in this [repo](https://github.com/michaelkotrous/form477-panels/), which supports his academic work in broadband.
+Michael Kotrous put all of his data in this [repo](https://github.com/michaelkotrous/form477-panels/), which supports his academic work in broadband. *Highly suggested*.

 #### Official data from the FCC and the NTIA